 In 1996 when Usain Bolt watched the Atlanta Olympics 100 meter finals, he decided to be the fastest man in the world some day.
 After his decision he has spent all his time and energy training and competing.

-In his twenties he was diagnosed a bad scoliosis.
+In his twenties he was diagnosed with severe scoliosis.
 The doctor said that he could probably never compete again.
 He didn’t give up and found a way to keep his back in good condition.

 In 2015 Bolt raced against Justin Gatlin in Peking Olympic Games 100m finals.
 The starting point was this: Gatlin was in his best ever physical condition.
 He had won all the competitions during the season.
 Bolt was not in a very good condition.
 He had had lots of back problems.
-The expectation was that Gatlin will conquer Bolt since a long time.
+The expectation was that Gatlin will conquer Bolt.

 What can we learn from Usain Bolt about winning?

 1. Desire to win